MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-outbound-calling.md

 ## Assign personal phone numbers to agents

-You can assign and activate personal phone numbers to agents to make outbound calls to customers.
-You can also choose to disable or deactivate the personal phone number you earlier assigned to an agent.
+You can assign personal phone numbers to agents to make outbound calls to customers.

 **To assign a personal phone number to an agent**